MSegimon/Robotic_Hand/README.md

   {
-    fingers.attach(9);  //Attach the servo for the four fingers to pin9 thumb.attach(8);   // Attach the servo for the thumb to pin 8 Serial.begin(9600);  // this is for serial moniter to see the muscle sensor value you're getting }
+    fingers.attach(9);  //Attach the servo for the four fingers to pin9 thumb.attach(8);   // Attach the servo for the thumb to pin 8 Serial.begin(9600);  // this is for serial monitor to see the muscle sensor value you're getting }
   void loop()
 {